Catherine0307/STA380-2nd-Part.Project/7 Problems Solved by Python/README.md

 #### Q5.
 Clustering and dimensionality reduction (Python)
 #### Q7.
 The Reuters corpus (Python)
 #### Q9.
 Image classification with neural networks (Python)
+Github disformats the python code if all 7 questions are combined together.
+Therefore, we upload them seperatly in this folder.
+Plese check the google drive link above for entire python work.